Des Moines man arrested in US Capitol building riot

 DES MOINES, Iowa.
-(AP) - A Des Moines man was jailed early Saturday on charges accusing him of taking part in the riot at the U.S. Capitol building by supporters of President Donald Trump.
+(AP) - A Des Moines man was jailed early Saturday on charges accusing him of taking part in the riot at riot at the U.S. Capitol building by supporters of President Donald Trump.

 Police Sgt.
 Paul Parizek said officers assisted the FBI in arresting 41-year-old Doug Jensen on Friday night at his home in the city’s south side.